-As the U.S.-backed government in Bolivia unleashes a wave of political persecutions, the Trump administration remains silent
+As the U.S.-backed government in Bolivia unleashes a wave of political persecution, the Trump administration remains silent

 In Bolivia, even anti-Morales politicians and activists who once backed Áñez now say her administration has used threats and intimidation to consolidate power.
 The targets have included former Morales cabinet ministers and socialist politicians brought up on charges as varied as corruption, sedition and “making illegal appointments.”

-There’s a “real persecution of people in the previous government,” said Jose Luis Quiroga, the policy director for Carlos Mesa, a former president who finished second to Morales in the October election.
+There’s a “real persecution of people in the previous government,” said José Luis Quiroga, the policy director for Carlos Mesa, a former president who finished second to Morales in the October election.

-Polls now show Mesa running second to the socialist Luis Arce, Morales’s former finance minister, in a May do-over. Áñez, who at one time pledged not to seek the office, is also running.
-Morales and another senior socialist ally have been barred by the newly reformed electoral council from running for the senate.
+Opinion polls now show Mesa running second to the socialist Luis Arce, Morales’s former finance minister, in a May do-over. Áñez, who at one time pledged not to seek the office, is also running.
+Morales and another senior socialist ally have been barred by the newly reformed electoral council from running for the Senate.

 “In many cases, they are doing exactly what [the socialists] did to their political enemies,” Quiroga said.
 “A simple accusation is made, and the prosecutor and police go all out.”